cognitedata/oryx/README.md

 In addition there are several extension for decoding JSON and Protobuf responses:

-- `json` - Decodes the given `application/json` response into a user specified type.
+- `json` - Decodes the given `application/json` response into a user-specified type.
 - `protobuf` - - Decodes the given `application/protobuf` response into a Protobuf specific type.

 See [JSON and Protobuf Content Handling](#json-and-protobuf-content-handling) for more information.